 - Word prediction software

 - Information management and communication software for scheduling, alerts, reminders and more

 - Noise cancelling headphones and/or audio enhancing headphones

-Verbit is working with businesses to improve their accessibility initiatives by not only meeting ADA requirements with 99% accurate captions and transcripts of meetings, but helping them to foster more inclusive cultures.
+Verbit is working with businesses to improve their accessibility initiatives by not only providing quality captions and transcripts of meetings, but helping them to foster more inclusive cultures.
 Additionally, many of Verbit’s tools, as well as additional accessibility technologies designed to help those with disabilities are not helping entire populations of employees.

 For example, captions and audio visual translation software can help organizations which are global to better understand each other and communicate more effectively.
 Transcripts of notes from meetings which are generated by Verbit automatically can help employees to focus on the conversation rather than need to scribble everything down quickly to remember it.
 Many employees who do not have disabilities are able to take advantage and prosper with the tools a business invests in for specific sets of employees.